CaptainCrowbar/unicorn-lib/unicorn/mbcs.md

 a `flags` argument is passed the `err_ignore` flags, it will throw `std::invalid_argument`.

+If the constant `mb_strict` is included in the `flags`, no attempt will be made to translate the encoding name or number supplied into an equivalent acceptable to the underlying API; the value supplied will simply be passed unchanged (apart from conversion between string and integer where necessary).
+This flag has no effect if no encoding is explicitly supplied.

 These functions necessarily inherit some of the limitations of the underlying native APIs.
 In particular, the Windows APIs do not reliably report encoding errors; although the wrapper functions make a good faith attempt to respect